 You might want to go vegetarian during your Nepal travels.

-During my time in Nepal, I ordered progressively less and less meat.
+During my time in Nepal, I ordered progressively less and less meat from restaurants.
 Why?
 Was it my neverending guilt about the climate apocalypse?
 My love for animals?
 The abundance of delicious vegetarian-friendly food in Nepal?

 … Er, yes – all of the above.
 But also: the meat in Nepal isn’t … that … good.
 It’s not like it tastes bad, exactly.